FurqanSoftware/toph-printd/README.md

 [toph]
 baseURL = "https://toph.co"
-token = "..."               # Collect your printd token from Toph Support.
-The token is contest-specific. contestID = "..."           # The 24 character hex ID of the contest goes here. timeout = "10s"             # Timeout duration for HTTP client.
+token = "..."               # Collect your Printd token from Toph Support.
+The token is contest-specific. contestID = "..."           # The 24-character hex ID of the contest goes here. timeout = "10s"             # Timeout duration for HTTP client.
 ```